 Scoring an interview at a killer agency can be daunting.
 Find out what we’re looking for—beyond the job description.

-As iostudio’s human resources manager, I’ve got the inside track as to what goes on among content marketing agency executives, department heads and HR departments when they’re trying to find the right hire.
+Looking for the inside track as to what goes on among content marketing agency executives, department heads and HR departments when they’re trying to find the right hire?
 Sure, it matters what’s on your resume, but it’s about so much more than that.
 What do agencies desire in a candidate that isn’t described on the job listing?
 How do you convey those intangibles in the early stages of the hiring process?
 Here are some tips and techniques to help you stand out on paper and earn a chance at the coveted prize: an interview.

 Meet.
 Every.
 Single.
 Requirement.

 This is the most fundamental piece of advice I can give.
 The 30-second resume test is real.
 Understand the difference between “required” and “preferred.”
 Meeting all requirements is the litmus test for deciding whether a candidate is worth a closer look.
 If you’ve checked all the right boxes, you’ll be well on your way.
-If you haven’t, well, here’s the likely outcome.
+If you haven’t, well, good luck.
 Sad but true.

 Never send the same resume twice.